DelroyGayle/KoolAIChess/README.md

 #### Pawn Promotion Bug

 *Kool AI* determines its next move by calling the *evaluate* function recursively over four moves.<br>
-The highest scored move is *Kool AI's* next move.<br>The evaluation process involves moving the chess pieces then scoring the resultant chessboard configuration.<br>Therefore, before calling *evaluate* a copy of the original pieces are saved in order to be restored after the function call is completed.<br>As follows:
+The highest scored move is *Kool AI's* next move.<br>The evaluation process involves moving the chess pieces then scoring the resultant chessboard configuration.<br>Therefore, before calling *evaluate* a copy of the original pieces are saved in order to be restored after the function call is completed.<br>As shown:
 ```
     # store From and To data so that it may be restored
     save_from_square = chess.board[from_square]
     save_to_square = chess.board[to_square]
 ```

-If a piece happens to be **a Black Pawn that is moved to rank 8** this will result in a promotion of the Pawn to a Queen in accordance with the rules of Chess.
+If a piece happens to be **a Black Pawn that is moved to rank 8** this will result in a promotion of the Pawn to a Queen in accordance with the rules of Chess and *Kool AI's* handling of its own Pawns.

 ##### The Bug
-However, when the *evaluate* function call was returned, any Pawn pieces that happened to be promoted to Queens **were remaining Queens!** See for example:
+However, when the *evaluate* function call was returned, any Pawn pieces that happened to be promoted to Queens **were remaining Queens!**<br>They ought to have been restored back to Pawns!
+See for example:
 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/c6cc0b4b-c796-4b2a-8ccb-2f0fc1740d3d)
-*There are two black queens - two capital Qs*
+*There are two Black Queens - two capital Qs - when there should only be one!*
 Despite the fact, that I was restoring the original pieces as shown in this code:
 ```
         # Restore previous squares
         chess.board[from_square] = save_from_square
         chess.board[to_square] = save_to_square
 ```
-Nonetheless, these **black queens - capital Qs** remained!
+Nonetheless, **two Black Queens - capital Qs** appeared!

 ##### Deepcopy Solution

-Therefore, I concluded that I needed to make *a **deep** copy of chess.board[from_square] and chess.board[to_square]* to be used to restore their contents when the function *evaluate* returned.<br>I used *copy.deepcopy* from the [copy](https://docs.python.org/3/library/copy.html) library.
+Therefore, I concluded that I needed to make *a **deep** copy of chess.board[from_square] and chess.board[to_square]* to be used to restore their contents when the function *evaluate* returned.<br>I used **copy.deepcopy** from the [copy](https://docs.python.org/3/library/copy.html) library.
-Unfortunately, my program is not fast as it is, and *deepcopy appeared to be taking a very long time* - so using this option was not viable.
+Unfortunately, my program is not fast as it stands, and *deepcopy appeared to be taking a very long time* - so using this option was not viable.

 ##### Alternative Solution